18F/joining-18f/pages/open-positions.md

 If you are thinking of applying, we encourage you to submit an application as soon as possible, as we will consider all applications submitted **on or before May 1**.

 During our short intake hiatus, we would still love to hear from you.
-If you’re interested in joining our team or want to know more about what it’s like to be part of 18F, please send us a note at join18F@gsa.gov and the Talent Team will respond.
+If you’re interested in joining our team or want to know more about what it’s like to be part of 18F, please send us a note at join18F@gsa.gov and the talent team will respond.

 ---
 Our Innovation Specialists fill a wide range of roles across 18F, from software engineers and product leads to UX and visual designers. **Most roles can be done remotely or from any of our offices.** The application form will specify any location restrictions.